Battle of Tsimba Ridge: Strategic situation

 Japanese forces had landed on Bougainville in early 1942, capturing it from the small force of Australians garrisoning the island.
 They had subsequently developed several airbases on the island, using it to conduct operations in the northern Solomon Islands and to attack the Allied lines of communication between the United States, Australia, and the Southwest Pacific Area.
 These bases also helped protect Rabaul, the major Japanese garrison and naval base in Papua New Guinea; throughout 1943, Allied planners determined that Bougainville was vital for neutralising the Japanese base around Rabaul.

 US Marines conducted an amphibious landing at Cape Torokina, on the western coast of Bougainville, north of Empress Augusta Bay, in November 1943.
-After an initial counter-attack that was repulsed, the Marines had been replaced by a garrison of US Army troops who began consolidating their position around Torokina, establishing a strong perimeter.
+After an initial counter-attack that was repulsed, the marines had been replaced by a garrison of US Army troops who began consolidating their position around Torokina, establishing a strong perimeter.
 In March 1944, the Japanese launched a heavy counter-attack, which was turned back with many casualties.
 After this, the situation on Bougainville became largely static, as the Japanese focused primarily on subsistence, and the US forces chose to adopt a mostly defensive posture aimed at maintaining the perimeter around Torokina.

-In November–December 1944, the Australian II Corps—consisting of Militia troops from the 3rd Division and the 11th Brigade—under Lieutenant General Stanley Savige took over responsibility for Allied operations on Bougainville from the American XIV Corps as part of a plan to free up the US troops for the fighting in the Philippines.
-Mistakenly believing that the Japanese forces on the island numbered just 17,500 men it was decided that the Australians should pursue an aggressive campaign to clear the Japanese from Bougainville.
-After taking over the US perimeter that had been established around Torokina, the Australian campaign developed into three separate drives: in the north, it was planned that Japanese forces would be forced into the narrow Bonis Peninsula and contained; in the centre the seizure of Pearl Ridge would give the Australians control of the east–west avenues of approach, as well as affording them protection against further counter-attacks, while also opening the way for a drive to the east coast; and the main campaign in the south, where the bulk of the Japanese forces were concentrated.
-Allied estimates of Japanese strength were later found to be grossly inaccurate and after the war it was found that the number of Japanese alive on the island at this time was closer to 40,000.
+In November–December 1944, the Australian II Corps—consisting of militia troops from the 3rd Division and the 11th Brigade—under Lieutenant General Stanley Savige took over responsibility for Allied operations on Bougainville from the American XIV Corps as part of a plan to free up the US troops for the Philippines campaign.
+Mistakenly believing that the Japanese forces on the island numbered just 17,500 men, it was decided that the Australians should pursue an aggressive campaign to clear the Japanese from Bougainville.
+After taking over the US perimeter that had been established around Torokina, the Australian campaign developed into three separate drives: in the north, it was planned that Japanese forces would be forced into the narrow Bonis Peninsula and contained; in the centre, the seizure of Pearl Ridge would give the Australians control of the east–west avenues of approach, as well as affording them protection against further counter-attacks, while also opening the way for a drive to the east coast; and the main campaign in the south, where the bulk of the Japanese forces were concentrated.
+Allied estimates of Japanese strength were later found to be grossly inaccurate and, after the war, it was found that the Japanese alive on the island at this time numbered closer to 40,000.